manishemi/manishemi.github.io/_posts/2021-07-26-Distributed Representation of words.md

 ---
 published: true
 ---
-The Word2Vec is an algorithm that can find similarities and differences from words in NLP(Natural Language Processing) task.
-With word vectors we can easily find similarities or dissimilarities using distance measures(such as [Euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance)).
+Distributed representation of words in vector space help learning algorithms to get better performance in NPL(Natural Language processing) task with grouping similar words.
+With word vectors, we can easily find similarities or dissimilarities using distance measures(such as [Euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance)).

 But how we can represent words in vector space?